BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## 📜 History

+### February 26, 2024

+- ✅ Installed `theme-ui` and `emotion` for design system architecting
+  - Also found out the old library I used to use for theming, `styled-system`, is no longer supported!
+This took a while to figure out, I am embarrassed haha.
+Amazingly, `theme-ui` is much more convenient since it comes with common components like `Flex` and `Button` so I don't have to manually rebuild the primitive components each time!
+  - Also trying to do some a11y font work for the first time: using `rems` instead of `px`.
+It's a little weird looking but makes sense.
+[Read about them here](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/)
+    - Also because of using `theme-ui`, I learned a little about how JSX is transpiled to js.
+You can "extend" the JSX transpiler to recognize custom props, and that's how `theme-ui` transpiles the `sx` prop into styles using your theme values.
+[Explanation here](https://theme-ui.com/guides/jsx-pragma)

 ### February 25, 2024

 - ✅ Figure out how to stop re-rendering if Notification context is updated